GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ## 3.3 Macro Alignment & Banner Grouping

-- Align related `#define` values within each banner section: find the longest macro name in that section, place exactly two tabs after it, and add enough tabs after every shorter name so all values start in the same column.
-Recalculate this independently per section — never use one file-wide column.
+- Align related `#define` values across their complete major banner domain: find the longest macro name in that domain, place exactly two tabs after it, and add enough tabs after every shorter name so all values start in the same column.
+Register sub-banners do not reset alignment; for example, every macro beneath one peripheral's `Register Defines` banner shares one column across CR1, CR2, SR1, SR2, and the remaining register sections.
+  A single peripheral Core register header also keeps its device constants and register-field macros in that shared column.
+Recalculate only when entering a logically independent module or file domain.

   ```c
   /** @brief Microsecond delay chunk used by the millisecond blocking helper @def TIM_DRIVER_BLOCKING_DELAY_MS_CHUNK_US */